Harvesting Solutions

 Join us this summer as Harvesting Solutions returns, digging into four topics surfaced by our members.
 All webinars will be on Facebook Live at 2 p.m. and are scheduled to be 30 minutes.

-August 18, 2 p.m. – School Funding, featuring Darrin Strosahl, Minnesota Rural Education Association
+August 18, 2 p.m. – School Funding, featuring Britta Torkelson and Sam Walseth with the Minnesota Rural Education Assocation

 Missed one of our recent Facebook Live conversations?
 We've got you covered.
 Watch the full recordings below or visit our Facebook page to explore more.
 Each video dives into important topics that affect communities across Minnesota, and also includes practical steps you can take to stay engaged.